Gradient flow exact renormalization group: Yang--Mills theory

 where~$w_n=O(\lambda^0)$.
 By substituting this into the right-hand side of~Eq.~\eqref{eq:(3.28)}, we obtain terms of the form

 Therefore, the expansion of the Wilson action in the form~\eqref{eq:(3.29)} is consistent with the ERG equation~\eqref{eq:(3.28)}.

-In this paper, we study only the lowest order $O(\lambda^0)$ terms in some detail,\footnote{This is the only term for the abelian gauge theory.} postponing the higher-order calculations for future studies.
+In this paper, we study only the lowest-order $O(\lambda^0)$ terms in some detail,\footnote{This is the only term for the abelian gauge theory.} postponing the higher-order calculations for future studies.
 We thus set

 Equation~\eqref{eq:(3.28)} then gives

 In deriving this, we have neglected $\delta^{(D)}(x=0)$ assuming dimensional regularization.
 Imposing the translational and rotational invariance and global gauge invariance, we can write